jdefaver/tracker_dcs/README.md

 * install nodered modules npm
 * test mqtt broker from outside, from inside
 * set up a mockup test suite?
+* security:
+  * grafana: just change password
+  * nodered: how to handle credentials
+  * influxdb: keep it confined - expose?
+  * mosquitto: keep it confined
+* backups: set up a backup procedure for all named volumes in the stack

 ## Installation